PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

-> The focus of this tutorial series is to learn how to write graphics applications with the Vulkan API from scratch.
-If you are looking for a cross-platform development guide, this resource is not for you.
+> The focus of this tutorial series is to learn how to write graphics applications with the Vulkan API from scratch, rather than a cross-platform development guide.

 <br>